 Reading Room Regulations

-Direct access to the Archive material is provided only in the Archive’s Reading Room.
+Direct access to archival material is provided in the IAA’s Reading Room.

-Access to the Reading Room is free and open to all, but strictly governed by the following regulations:
+Access to the Reading Room is free and open to all.

 Opening hours